delucks/pathlib/README.md

 # pathlib

-`pathlib` is a Gleam library for manipulating UNIX paths, similar to Python's `os.path` functionality.
+`pathlib` is a Gleam library for working with filesystem paths on Unix systems.
+Analogous modules are Elixir's `Path` or Python's `os.path`.

 ## Usage